ismet55555/AWS_Solutions_Architect_Notes/README.md

   - Enables you to scale the IPsec VPN throughput with equal-cost multi-path (ECMP) routing support over multiple VPN tunnels
   - A single VPN tunnel still has a maximum throughput of 1.25 Gbps

+- CodeDeploy
+  - deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers
+  - rapidly release new features
+  - update Lambda function versions
+  - avoid downtime during application deployment
+  - handle the complexity of updating your applications

+- Macie
+  - Machine Learning (ML) powered security service
+  - Recognize sensitive data such as personally identifiable information (PII) or intellectual property, assigns a business value

+- Elastic IP (EIP)
+  - Atatic IPv4 address designed for dynamic cloud computing.
+  - Yours until you release it
+  - Doesn’t incur charges as long as the following conditions are true:
+     - The Elastic IP address is associated with an Amazon EC2 instance.
+     - The instance associated with the Elastic IP address is running.
+     - The instance has only one Elastic IP address attached to it.

+- **Egress-only Internet gateway**
+  - Use with IPv6 traffic only
 - Fargate - Serverless container technology for EMR or ECS
 - Active Directory / SAML
 - How to implement Single-Sign-On SSO?